 Sechelt Photo Province of BC

-The District of Sechelt is a grouping of several communities along the lower Sunshine Coast.
-The name of the region is derived from the Sechelt language word, shishalh, that name of the First Nations people who initially settled the area thousands of years ago.
+The District of Sechelt is a grouping of several communities along the lower Sunshine Coast in the Vancouver, Coast & Mountains region.
+The name of the area is derived from the Sechelt language word, shishalh, the name of the First Nations people who initially settled the area thousands of years ago.
 The area is known for a wide variety of wildlife, and the Sechelt Marsh is a perfect example of this.
 The marsh is a sanctuary and breeding ground for waterfowl.
 The region has populations of buffleheads, red winged blackbirds and mallards.

 Sechelt is located 26 km (16 mi) north of Langdale ferry terminal on the Sunshine Coast.
 From Vancouver, take the Horseshoe Bay Ferry in West Vancouver to Langdale and drive Highway 101 to Sechelt.

 The Shishalh tribe settled the Sechelt area thousands of years ago, taking advantage of its ideal location between Sechelt Inlet (providing access to Jervis Inlet) to the north, and the Strait of Georgia to the south.
 The first Europeans moved here in 1862 when Catholic priests arrived to set up a mission.
 By the 1880s, Sechelt had become an active centre for the logging and fishing industries, with the construction of sawmills and wharves.